LukaTree7/CS528_Activity_Recognizer/README.md

 * MAPS_API_KEY=xxx

-Replace the "sdk.dir" with ur local android sdk path
+Replace the "sdk.dir" with ur local android sdk path.

+If you wanna test geoFence, just de-comment the home-part codes commented, and replace the home LonLat with ur home's.